July – September 2014

 Visit the City website regularly for updates on temporary parking locations, project schedules and road closures.

-- Uninterupted Power Supply (UPS) will be replaced along with upgrading electric service to City Hall (4-5 months).
+- Uninterrupted Power Supply (UPS) has been replaced along with upgrading electric service to City Hall (4-5 months).

 - Replacement of the aging water main on Austin Street (between Fifth and Third streets) has been completed.
 The street is temporarily open, but will close again in the coming months as the City Center development efforts ramp up.